Create your first agent

 For this example, do the following:

-• Pick the right tool: search
+• Pick the Company Data space

 • Add a small description of the data source: this will help the agent understand when to use the tool